By Joe Ballent

 Leave What You Find

 At the Green River warehouse, Holiday displays a ‘worthless metate,’ or Native American grinding stone that was removed from its natural environment by an unknown and over-eager explorer.
 Without the context clues of its home, the metate loses meaning and historical significance.
-Dee Holladay himself emphasized this to me and our fellow guides, while also taking care to point out special tucked-away finds like a fossilized turtle shell; all with the understanding that we maintained an honest respect for these artifacts and their resting places.
+Dee Holladay himself emphasized this to me and our fellow guides.
+He also takes care to point out special tucked-away finds like a fossilized turtle shell; all with the understanding that we maintained an honest respect for these artifacts and their resting places.

 Minimize Campfire Impacts